-Fridtjof Nansen Square (Fridtjof Nansens plass), Oslo
+Fridtjof Nansens Plass, Oslo

 The famous Norwegian was not only a great scientist and traveler, but also an influential politician.
-As ambassador of Norway to Great Britain, Nansen in 1905 advocated the independence of Norway from Sweden, and then put a lot of effort to strengthen the international status of his homeland.
-Since 1921, Nanasen has been working in the League of Nations as the high Commissioner for refugees.
+As the Norwegian Ambassador to great Britain, Nansen in 1905 advocated Norway's independence from Sweden, and then made many efforts to strengthen the international status of his country.
+Since 1921, Nanasen has been working for the League of Nations as high Commissioner for refugees.
 On his initiative, the so-called "Nansen passports" appeared, thanks to which refugees received the right to settle in other countries.
-Nansen was awarded the Nobel peace prize for organizing the repatriation and naturalization of persons displaced by the First world war. " Nansen's passport " is dedicated to the bas-relief on the wall of the right gallery of the Town Hall.
+For organizing the repatriation and naturalization of persons displaced by world war I, Nansen was awarded the Nobel peace prize.
+The" Nansen passport " is dedicated to a bas-relief on the wall of the right-hand gallery of the Town Hall.